Nadeeshan96/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-tooling/ballerina-profiler.md

 Ballerina Profiler is a tool that monitors Ballerina runtime and its operations such as function calls.
 It can be used to understand the behavior and troubleshoot the performance issues of a Ballerina program and optimize it.

+>**Note:** Ballerina Profiler is an experimental feature, which supports only a limited set of functionality.

 ## Features

 - Profiles a local session of a Ballerina program through offline instrumentation.